revvu/Artificial-Intelligence/README.md

 Collection of projects to solve classic artifical intelligence problems.
+Version control was implemented post-project completion, so revision history was maintained manually during project progression.